-I know, guys, trust me….budgets are the worst, right?
+I know, trust me….budgets are the worst, right?
 You probably didn’t even want to click on this link because you’ve likely tried budgeting many times before, right?
 And if you’re anything like our family you’ve probably failed many times before too, RIGHT?!?!?!
-Well, it’s time to turn that around and finally create a monthly budget that WILL work for you
+Well, it’s time to turn that around and finally create a simple monthly budget that WILL work for you

 I get it.
 The “B word” is kind of scary because, to most, it has a negative connotation.
 We assume a budget to be restrictive.
 We assume it will keep us from doing (and buying) what we want in life.

 Repeat after me: a budget is just a plan for your money so you don’t spend carelessly, it’s honestly. that. simple.
 This book is a great tool if you need some extra help with setting up your budget!